betheden/hebrew-grammar/content/person_first.rst

 Article
 -------

-The first person is the person(s) that speak.
-If it is a single person, it is "I", "me", or "my", if it is a group of people it is "we", "us", or "our".
+The first person is the person or persons that are speaking.
+If it is a single person,
+it is "I", "me", or "my", if it is a group of people it is "we", "us", or "our".

-The first person is only used in direct speech.
+.. note:: The first person is only used in direct speech.

 Form
 ----